 Join a guided tour

-If you don’t feel like doing any planning, there are many great guided tours available.
+If you don’t feel like planning anything yourself, there are many great tours in Dubrovnik.
 I love joining a guided tour when I first visit a new place to get the lay of the land and some local tips from the guide.

 🚠 Cable Car and City Walk >> This 3-hour experience is perfect if you have limited time in Dubrovnik.
 Start with riding the cable car to the top where you get 30 minutes to enjoy the views.
 Then take a stroll through the Old Town with a guide that will show you the top sights and explain Dubrovnik’s history.